Lendzin/1dv610/README.md

 );
 ```

-REQUIRED FILE "AppSettings.php" (filled with informatition you have for your database) WITH:
+<h3>REQUIRED FILE "AppSettings.php" (filled with informatition you have for your database) WITH:</h3>

 ```php
 <?php